-The pandemic has paused many in-person gatherings that make Grace’s campus one that buzzes day and night and sent others to Zoom.
-Online is where many of Grace’s groups are meeting.
+Below is a sampling of the groups Grace hosts as ways to grow in faith and community.
 Interested in one?
 Check our calendar and if you don’t find what you’re looking for, call the office and we’ll help.
 Below is a sampling of the groups Grace hosts as ways to grow in faith and community.

 Education for Ministry

 Known by the shorthand “EfM,” this is a formal, four-year program of theological education and is administered and supported by the University of the South School of Theology.
-Trained mentors lead small groups with six to 12 members during the academic year, September through June.
-Grace supports daytime and evening groups, which meet on weekdays.
+Trained mentors lead small groups during the academic year, September through June.
+Grace supports daytime and evening groups, which meet on Monday mornings.

 Through the successive four program years, members in EfM groups study the Old Testament, New Testament, Christian Church history and then Ethics and Theology.